 At the Runner’s Hale you have more than a room.
 You are provided with coaching, organized training, assistance with your diet, and discounts on run products and services.

-In the future, there will be additional houses on Oahu and the other islands which will be specialized.
+In the future, we would like to resume this program with houses on Oahu and the other islands.
+We can even specialized them.
 Example: women only, trail running, long distance, track, health related, ect.
-Stay tuned for announcements regarding their application process.
+Stay tuned for announcements regarding the application process.

 Please write to us if you are interested in a room: HawaiiRunningProject@gmail.com